-From Foundation stage class to Year 1:- We have a number of links with Year 1 throughout the year and the children are able to observe what goes on as the two classrooms are either side of the F2 classroom.
 During the final term in F2, the children have opportunities to visit the Year 1 classrooms for story and have opportunities to visit with their parents as part of our transition library.
 The children visit after school to borrow a book from the Year 1 classroom over a three week period.
 This allows parents the opportunity to ask questions, visit the classroom and ensure children develop their confidence with the transition to Year 1.
+The children in F2 use the Year 1 classrooms for story times and practise sitting at the tables when the Year 1s are out having PE or assembly.

 Year 1 and F2 teachers moderate pieces of work together and agree on the starting points for Year 1.
-We also meet with the Year 1 teachers to discuss each individual child and their final data.
+We also meet with the Year 1 teachers to discuss each individual child.
 They are also given a copy of the end of year reports which relates to the three characteristics of effective learning.
 This supports the teachers when planning for their first term in Year 1.